Why keep records?

 Accurate dental records can help practitioners to reach a diagnosis, by providing detailed information about the changing oral health status of a patient.
 Detailed records can also help to prevent adverse incidents occurring, for example, if the records are not clear, the wrong tooth could be treated or a previously noticed carious cavity overlooked.

 Access to records

 Patients have a statutory right to see records made about their dental care.
-While they live this is under the Data Protection Act 1998.
+While they live this is under the Data Protection Regulations 2018.
 If they die, the right passes on to those who may have a claim against their estate and arises under the Access to Health Records Act 1990.

 Complaints and claims

 Despite a practitioner's efforts to ensure that patients are satisfied with their treatment, unfortunately complaints and claims may arise.
 Without reference to contemporaneous records a dentist will be heavily disadvantaged in defending allegations.
 Detailed records of treatment can make the difference between robustly defending or needing to settle a case.

 This decision is not as simple as it seems.
 The Data Protection Regulations say that someone holding sensitive personal data (which includes, dental records) should retain that information no longer than necessary.
 There is no definition of ‘necessary’; this will depend on individual circumstances.

 The Department of Health has come to practitioners’ assistance by setting out some guidance in the Code of Practice on Retention/Disposal of Records under the NHS.
 By that guidance practitioners are encouraged to put a maximum period of 11 years on retention of records for adults and until 25 years old for minors.

 Then they should be destroyed from paper files and computer files and back-ups and archives.

 - To the age of 25 years (children)